ptorru/octoml-cli-tutorials/tutorials/README.md

 In order to push your image to Artifact Registry, make sure that the [Artifact Registry API](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#before-you-begin) is enabled for your project.

-The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the gcloud cli.
+The script we will use to deploy to the cluster requires us to install `kubectl` and `helm`, plus the [gcloud CLI](https://cloud.google.com/sdk/docs/initializing).
 1. Run `setup-cloud.sh` to install the necessary cloud utilities:

 ```